Skip to main content

 For managed Windows environments, the same docs note that administrators can deploy the app through Microsoft Store app distribution.

-The Windows-specific part is the runtime.
-Codex can run natively on Windows with PowerShell and a Windows sandbox, or it can run through WSL2 if your development setup is Linux-oriented.
+Codex can run natively on Windows with PowerShell and the Windows sandbox.
+It can also work through WSL2 if your development setup is Linux-oriented.

-How to Verify the Listing Yourself
+How to Verify the Listing

 Sources Checked